tamunoWoks/Meta_database_engineering/tables.md

 3. **Constraints:** Optional rules that enforce data integrity and define relationships.

 Columns are fundamental because they define the structure of the table, enforce data integrity, enable relationships and allow efficient querying.

+### Rows:
+In a database table, a *row* is a single, horizontal entry that represents a complete record of information.
+It contains a set of related data values, one for each column defined in the table.